HeartPredict/HeartPredict/README.md

 - How does smoking affect the risk of death in heart failure patients?
 - What is the impact of serum creatinine and serum sodium levels on patient outcomes?
-- How does the combination of multiple risk factors affect the likelihood of heart failure-related death?

 ## Usage